anaclumos/extracranial/Research/pages/Can we ever build TikTok for Text.md

 slug: '/157EC6'
 ---

-A month ago, Kevin Systrom and Mike Krieger, the co-founders of Instagram, launched a new app called [[Artifact]]. [[Artifact]] is a personalized news feed app that uses machine learning to understand users' interests and offer a feed of popular articles from a curated list of publishers.
+A month ago, Kevin Systrom and Mike Krieger, the co-founders of Instagram, launched a new app called [[Artifact]]. [[Artifact]] is a personalized news feed app that uses [[ML|machine learning]] to understand users' interests and offer a feed of popular articles from a curated list of publishers.
 The app is described as a **TikTok for text**, where users tap on articles that interest them, and [[Artifact]] will serve similar posts and stories in the future.
 There have been other attempts to create personalized news feeds, including Google's Home feed, Facebook's Suggested for You, and Apple's News app.
 Even I also [[곰단|tried once]].
 However, none has been as successful as TikTok in creating an engaging and addictive user experience.

 While I most admire Kevin Systrom and Mike Krieger, it's a **flop** this time.
 They attempted to solve the problem of needing more good reads in recent days.
 They sought a solution by recommending good texts, but I see this as an **inherent problem** of reading texts.
 Reading and parsing articles take much more mental energy, making it difficult for text-based apps to be as engaging as video-based apps like TikTok.